Life

 Duration of Protection It is not known how long a vaccinated person is protected against varicella.
 But, live vaccines in general provide long-lasting immunity.
 Several studies have shown that people vaccinated against varicella had antibodies for at least 10 to 20 years after vaccination.

-READ ALSO: What is the reason of our existence?
+READ ALSO: What is an MNI space?

 Is it safe to repeat Covid vaccines?